-IFS is Singapore’s only French school for students aged two to 18 years.
-And, while this school has a predominantly French student body, IFS is well-equipped to deliver a bilingual education to students of all nationalities; 40% of students are international in fact.
+IFS is Singapore’s only French school for students aged 2 to 18 years.
+And, while this school has a predominantly French student body, IFS is well-equipped to deliver a bilingual education to students of all nationalities; in fact, 40% of students are international.

 While there are other international schools offering French-English bilingual streams (these include the Canadian International School and the Swiss School of Singapore), IFS is the only school to teach the French curriculum – from Maternelle through to the Diplome National du Brevet at middle school and the Baccalauréat diploma at high school – in both English and French.
 Non-native French-speaking students (up to 11 years old) get the opportunity to learn French and study the French curriculum through a full immersion experience that is unmatched by any other school in Singapore.

 Located in Ang Mo Kio, this non-profit school has a primary school at its new AMK 2900 campus, and a middle and high school at its original AMK 3000 campus next door.
 Students share facilities including swimming pools, gymnasiums, sports fields, a stadium, a climbing wall, and technology labs.